Unexpected (Star Trek: Enterprise): Reception

 About.com's Julia Houston gave the episode a positive review, and wrote: "Funny without being sentimental, a good adventure with enough outrageousness to compensate for the lack of any real danger.
 It's too fluffy to watch every week, but a few times a season will keep us smiling."

-Jason Bates of IGN rated it 4 out of 5.
+Jason Bates of IGN rated it four out of five.
 He liked the humor, saying it had "some genuinely funny moments".
 He also appreciated that "the aliens were alien for a change".
 Bates would have liked the supporting characters to have had something to do in a subplot and was disappointed by Blalock's muted performance, but found the episode "a fun ride overall."

-Keith DeCandido of Tor.com gave it 3 out of 10.
+Keith DeCandido of Tor.com gave it three out of ten.

 In 2017, Screen Rant ranked the Xyrillians, the aliens featured in this episode, as the 14th most bizarre aliens in Star Trek.

 This episode was noted for alien Xyrillian impregnating Trip, and for showing a nipple on screen, but not in the way the audience might expect.

-In 2011, Star Trek Magazine rated this episode 1 out of 5 and named it the worst of the season, dismissing it as "too silly".
+In 2011, Star Trek Magazine rated this episode one out of five, and named it the worst of the season, dismissing it as "too silly".

-Empire magazine picked "Unexpected " as the worst episode of the series.
+Empire picked "Unexpected" as the worst episode of the series.

-"Star Trek The Complete Manual" published by SciFiNow magazine listed it as the worst episode of the series.
+Star Trek: The Complete Manual published by SciFiNow listed it as the worst episode of the series.

-WhatCulture ranked this episode the 10th worst episode of the Star Trek franchise.
+WhatCulture ranked this episode the tenth worst episode of the Star Trek franchise.

 Digital Fox ranked this episode as the third worst episode of all Star Trek up to 2018.

 SyFy included this episode in a group of Star Trek franchise episodes they felt were commonly disliked but "deserved a second chance".

 Michael Weyer, writing for CBR included this episode on a list of episodes of Star Trek they stated were "So Bad They Must Be Seen", and said the "man getting pregnant" story trope rarely works well in any medium.